Edward-Lombe/elm-electron/README.md

 implement/develop/maintain a project using Elm and the JavaScript eco-system within a more real world context.
-Going further than just a 'ToDo' app and showing how to do things like communicate with a server, structure a large codebase of UI and server/buisiness logic.
+Going further than just a 'ToDo' app and showing how to do things like communicate with a server, structure a large code base of UI and server/business logic.

 It is very early days.
 Things are going to change a lot, because this is essentially my scratch pad for trying to learn Elm within a familiar context.